For daily wit & wisdom, sign up for the Almanac newsletter.

 Bush beans tolerate the dapple shade that corn casts and, since their roots occupy different levels in the soil, don’t compete for water and nutrients.

 Don’t get too fixated with pairing up crops.
-Correct spacing, sun, water, and good soil management are the most important influences on your growing.
+Correct spacing, sun, water, and good soil management are the most important influences on your growing plants.

 Why not start small with a few marigolds and zinnia seeds—and watch the beneficial bugs come!
 Other options to start with?
 How about calendula, nasturtium, basil, and borage?

-This is the reason we have our Garden Planner.
-Our team has spent many months—years even—trawling through much of the peer-reviewed research in this area, exhaustively working out what is proven, and what’s not.
+That’s why we have our Garden Planner.
+Our team has spent many months—years even—trawling through much of the peer-reviewed research in this area, exhaustively working out what is proven and what is not.
 The result is the Garden Planner’s Evidence-Based Companion Planting tool.

-Simply select a garden vegetable on the screen and then click the ‘Show Companions’ button, and … the selection of plants is filtered to show only those plants that grow especially well with your chosen vegetable!!
+Simply select a garden vegetable on the screen and then click the ‘Show Companions’ button.
+The selection of plants is filtered to show only those plants that grow especially well with your chosen vegetable!!

 Yes, beets and peppers can be planted together.
 While they may not offer the kind of pest deterrent qualities of those listed above, planting beets near peppers can take up space in the ground to deter weed growth.
 In addition to the beets providing shade to inhibit weed growth, the pepper plants will provide some shade to the beets during the hottest times of the growing season.